sai-krishna-msk/SmartFeed.ai/README.md

 # **Introduction**

-**SmartFeed.ai** is a Article  Recommendation System, Which serves you everyday with a collection of Article's related to Topics you have subscribed,(5 Articles per topic).
+**SmartFeed.ai** is a Article  Recommendation System, which serves you everyday with a collection of articles related to Topics you have subscribed,(5 Articles per topic).

 The way it comes up with those 5 articles is with the objective too ensure keeping you reading feed interesting and worthwhile by aligning them to your preferences based on the explicit feedback given by the you(the user).

-## **Characteristics of these 5 five article's**
+## **Characteristics of these 5 five articles**

-Article's are divided based on two factors freshness and similarity
+Articles are divided based on two factors freshness and similarity

 **Freshness** :